Skip to content

 Exercise and Physical Activity

-Exercise can provide several benefits for individuals with ADHD by addressing both physical and cognitive aspects of the condition.
+Exercise can provide several benefits by addressing both physical and cognitive aspects of the condition.

 These benefits include improved focus and attention, reduced hyperactivity and impulsivity, reduced stress and anxiety levels, improved mood, and better executive functioning skills.